 The economic model prepared on May 18, 2016 (the date of completing the transaction) established an estimate for the liability of NIS 4,353 thousand.
-This estimate was updated on the date of the report.
+This estimate was updated on the date of the reporting date to NIS 6,872 thousand.